InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 All communication channels should be documented in the project `README.md`.
 For more details on the use of this file see [Standard Base Documentation](./base-documentation.md).

-The host team members need to make an effort to direct questions that they receive personally back to official communication channels.
+The host team members need to make an effort to direct questions that they receive personally (e.g. via email or private chat messages) back to official communication channels.

 ## Resulting Context